"Pitfalls of Religion"

 varying forms of the institutional church that have been perpetuated

 Christianity is meant to be a message of love, acceptance and forgiveness.

-never comes from the hand of a believer who is commanded to walk in
+from the hand of a believer who is commanded to walk in the same love

 This true gospel has 3 factors to determine authenticity:

 The right Jesus, not an angel, not merely a prophet nor a good

 man, not a teacher, but the only begotten Son of God, the Jewish Messiah.